 Matter and energy

-Rhizobia are heterotrophs that are capable of associating with photosynthetic plants that will provide them with carbohydrates (‘food’) as well as whatever nutrients (i.e. mineral elements) they need, excluding the nitrogen which they obtain from the air, where it is abundant.
+Rhizobia are heterotrophs that are capable of associating with photosynthetic plants that will provide them with carbohydrates (‘food’) as well as whatever nutrients (i.e. mineral elements) they need, excluding the nitrogen that they obtain from the air, where it is abundant.
 Particularly important to the nitrogen fixation process is the element molybdenum.
 When Rhizobia are living outside of a plant they are typical heterotrophs feeding on dead organic material and use the material obtained both as ‘building material’ for growth and to provide substrates that are oxidized in cellular respiration to provide energy.

 The ability to associate with legumes requires elaborate communication (signaling) between Rhizobium and its host plant.
 Factors secreted by both the plant and the bacteria affect the gene expression and behavior of the other.
 Among other features, the cells of the gall produce a form of hemoglobin called leghemoglobin that is able to bind oxygen and thereby reduce the levels of free oxygen, which is a poison to the nitrogen fixation process.
 Nodules develop vascular connections, allowing the nodules to be ‘fed’ with carbohydrates produced by the host plant.
 These are used primarily to power the substantial energy demands of the nitrogen fixation process but also provide carbohydrate molecules to which the fixed nitrogen is attached.
-The bacteria acquire N2 and excrete ammonia that is incorporated by the host plant into organic acids forming amino acids or other nitrogen containing compounds.
+The bacteria acquire N2 and excrete ammonia that is incorporated by the host plant into organic acids, forming amino acids or other nitrogen containing compounds.
 There are forms of Rhizobia that are complete parasites, being fed by the plant but providing no fixed nitrogen.

 - Nitrogen fixation Fabaceae © Nefronus is licensed under a CC BY-SA (Attribution ShareAlike) license